espressomd/espresso/doc/sphinx/inter.rst

 Similar to other bonded interactions, these are defined for every particle triad and and must be added to a particle (see :attr:`espressomd.particle_data.ParticleHandle.bonds`).
 For example, for the schematic with particles ``id=0``, ``1`` and ``2`` the bond was defined using ::

     >>> system.part[1].add_bond((bond_angle, 0, 2))

-The parameter ``bond_angle`` refers to an instance to one of three possible bond-angle classes, described below.
+The parameter ``bond_angle`` is a bond type identifier of three possible bond-angle classes, described below.

-:class:`espressomd.Angle_Harmonic`
+:class:`espressomd.interactions.Angle_Harmonic`
     A classical harmonic potential of the form:

     .. math:: V(\phi) = \frac{K}{2} \left(\phi - \phi_0\right)^2.